abuiles/ember-101/anatomy.md

 Testing is powered by **QUnit** and **Testem**, we can always navigate to **http:/localhost:4200/tests** and our test will be run automatically.
 We can also run Testem in **CI** or `--development` mode with the **ember test** command.
-Currently there is just support for **QUnit** through an **ember-cli add-on**, we will probably see support for other testing frameworks and runners as people get familiar with the add-on system.
+Currently only **QUnit** is supported and it's done via an **ember-cli add-on**.
+We will probably see support for other testing frameworks and runners as more people get familiar with the add-on system.

 **ember-cli** uses it's own resolver and has a different naming convention to **Ember.js's** defaults.